 My grandfather, Dr. Louis “Papa” Heyman, was born in 1925 in Youngstown, Ohio.
-He is the youngest of 4 children (2 brothers, 1 sister), all of who were college educated.
+He was the youngest of 4 children (2 brothers, 1 sister), all of who were college educated.
 Papa greatly accelerated his educational time-frame in preparation for the long medical training that lay ahead.
 My grandfather finished high school in 3 ½ years and then entered the University of Miami of Ohio in January of that year.
 Attending college year round, he completed the program in 2 ½ years with a major in chemistry.
 Immediately upon graduation, Papa enlisted in the Navy to serve in World War II.
 The following fall season, the Navy agreed to pay for his medical school training at the University of Cincinnati, in Ohio.
 He completed his medical degree and remained in the Naval reserves for all 4 years of medical school.
 After graduating, Papa went on the serve in the Korean War as both a naval officer and physician.

 Upon his return from the Korean War, my grandfather completed his medical rotations at Harper Hospital in Detroit, MI.
 While working in both the children’s polio and tuberculosis wards, he chose to specialize in pediatrics.
 He transferred to Children’s Hospital of Detroit and decided to stay permanently in Michigan.